-In yesterday’s blog post we looked at the 5 stages in creating an effective networking strategy.
-In today’s blog post, we are going to look at the first stage of building an effective networking strategy – identifying your networking goals.
+If you want to, take a look at the 5 stages in creating an effective networking strategy.
+Right here, we are going to look at the first stage of building an effective networking strategy – identifying your networking goals.

-Creating your networking goals is a two step process.
-The 1st step is to look at your overall business or career goals.
-The second step in the process to identify your networking goals is to identify the networking activity goals you will do to get there.
+Creating your networking goals is a two-step process.
+First, look at your overall business or career goals.
+The second step is to identify the networking activity goals you will do to reach those goals:

 What do you really want to achieve via your network?